 The liability lies with the employers and it is of great importance that they identify these explosive atmospheres and the contaminates that occur in the given work area.
-The employer should understand all the possible threats, and they should be fully informed on is detrimental to the management of the atmosphere, and the protection of sources of ignition.
+The employer should understand all the possible threats, and they should be fully informed on what is detrimental to the management of the atmosphere, and the protection of sources of ignition.

-All equipment and processes used in the zone of increased explosive atmosphere must meet requirements that are set by the respect governing authorities.
+All equipment and processes used in the zone of the increased explosive atmosphere must meet requirements that are set by the respect governing authorities.
 Before an area is fully operational the employer must ensure safety measures are verified.
 There are many third-party organizations that have increased knowledge in this field, and having a second pair of eyes always helps with liabilities.

-Equipment and unit certification is vital in care of employees, and explosive atmospheres need to be taken seriously, lives are on the line.
-We could learn from tragedies in the past that cost people’s lives and businesses millions in damages the importance of preventative implementations.
+Equipment and unit certification is vital in the care of employees, and explosive atmospheres need to be taken seriously, lives are on the line.
+We could learn from tragedies in the past that cost people’s lives and businesses millions in damage and the importance of preventative implementations.
 Don’t allow your business to be an example of negligence, but rather a place where employees feel safe.